paul-butcher/paul-butcher.github.io/_posts/2017-09-07-ensuring-ansible-tasks-are-safe-to-run.md

 feedback loop to warn the developer that their code is potentially dangerous and will fail the CI tests or commit hooks, and never make it to production.

-Simply place it in a callback_plugins directory alongside the playbooks, and it will block any tasks that are tagged as 'check_vars' but run on the target host.
+Place it in a callback_plugins directory alongside the playbooks, and it will block any tasks that are tagged as 'check_vars' but run on the target host.

 ```python